-Heat, humidity, and a lack of airflow under most types of protective face masks create the perfect microenvironment for Maskne to develop.
+Heat, humidity, and a lack of airflow under most protective face masks create the perfect microenvironment for Maskne to develop.
 Dry oil and dead skin cells accumulate under face masks, where bacteria and fungi can grow and thrive on the skin's surface.
 The friction of face masks against the skin can damage its natural protective layer, allowing the bacteria and fungi to invade the pores and cause acne breakouts.
+Fortunately, choosing the right type of masks combined with a few simple preventive measures can keep COVID and maskne away.

 Is Maskne preventable?

 Fortunately, Maskne is very preventable!
-Diligence in keeping the skin under the face mask clean and dry will usually help to prevent new acne from forming.
+Wearing the right type of mask, keeping the skin under the face mask clean and dry will help prevent new acne from forming.
 It is also essential to choose a face mask that is suited for acne-prone skin.

-What the worst type of face mask for people with acne-prone skin?
+What is the worst type of face mask for people with acne-prone skin?

 Do disposable masks cause acne?